US approves new generic competitor to EpiPen

-WASHINGTON (AP) — U.S. health officials have approved a new generic version of EpiPen, the emergency allergy medication.
+WASHINGTON (AP) — U.S. health officials on Thursday approved a new generic version of EpiPen, the emergency allergy medication that triggered a public backlash due to its rising price tag.

+The new version from Teva Pharmaceuticals is the first that will be interchangeable with the original penlike injector sold by Mylan.
+The Food and Drug Administration announced the approval in a statement.

-The Food and Drug Administration’s action Thursday opens the door to more competition for a drug that has faced public outrage over its price tag.
-The injections are stocked by schools and parents to treat allergic reactions to food and bug bites.
+EpiPen injections are stocked by schools and parents nationwide to treat children with severe allergies.
+They are used in emergencies to stop potentially fatal allergic reactions to insect bites and stings and foods like nuts and eggs.

-EpiPen maker Mylan has dominated the $1 billion market for two decades.
-Competing shots are not widely marketed or prescribed by doctors.
+EpiPen maker Mylan has dominated the $1 billion market for the shots for two decades.
+Several other companies sell competing shots containing the drug epinephrine, but they aren’t heavily marketed or prescribed by doctors.

 Most Read Business Stories